meilisearch/documentation/reference/features/known_limitations.md

 **Explanation:** This is the largest possible value for a 32-bit unsigned integer and thus the maximum size of documents MeiliSearch can compute.

-### Maximum size of individual `filterableAttributes` values
+### Length of individual `filterableAttributes` values

 **Limitation:** Individual `filterableAttributes` values are limited to 500 bytes.

-**Explanation:** MeiliSearch stores `filterableAttributes` as keys, whose length is limited to approximately 500 bytes.
+**Explanation:** MeiliSearch stores `filterableAttributes` as keys in LMDB, a datatype whose size is limited to approximately 500 bytes.
 Note that this only applies to individual `filterableAttributes` values, not to the list itself.

 ## Other limitations